Why Steve Perry Left Journey for Good

 Journey lost singer Steve Perry for a second time on May 7, 1998.
 The first time, back in the '80s, Perry's exit had been voluntary – the result of recent solo success and growing indifference toward the band.

 Left to their own devices at the time, former bandmates Neal Schon and Jonathan Cain formed Bad English with singer John Waite.
 (Perry had fired founding bassist Ross Valory and longtime drummer Steve Smith during the sessions for 1986's Raised on Radio.)

 A decade mostly gone from bright arena spotlights paved the way for Journey's triumphant mid-'90s reunion.
 The resulting Top 20 album, 1996's Trial by Fire, swam against the current of the era's reigning alt-rock.
 Three charting singles, a Grammy nomination and plans for a successful comeback tour made it seem just like the good old days.

 Unfortunately, those touring plans were derailed when Perry suffered a hiking accident and refused to undergo the hip surgery necessary to get him back onstage.
 This opened the door to renewed ill will and undoubtedly dredged up memories of the singer's late-'80s power grab for Journey's fate.

 The band's decision appeared to have been vindicated by a successful decade-plus of touring and recording with Augeri and, later, Arnel Pineda.
 Perry, for his part, maintained a relatively low profile, seemingly satisfied belting out "Don't Stop Believin'" from the bleachers of his hometown San Francisco Giants' baseball stadium, and occasionally showing up as a guest singer.
-He's only put out one solo album since.
+He's only put out one solo album since, 2018's Traces (though he technically released a different version of the same LP in 2020).